GeoFSflyer/GeoFS-BlueAngels-F16mod-/Scripts/README.md

 // Standaard 500, voor minder lag.
-geofs.MPSMinUpdateDelay = 100
+geofs.MPSMinUpdateDelay = 1000

 // Send message in chat
 window.multiplayer.setChatMessage("Test");

-// Update met +1 elke keer als er een nieuwe chat is ontvangen window.multiplayer.chatMessageId
+// Updates with +1 every time a chat is received. window.multiplayer.chatMessageId

 // Go a bit down in cockpit view, so the fpv aligns with 0